Small Pet Care

 What is your small furry of choice – Rabbit, Degu, Hamster, Rat or Guinea Pig?
 Savvy up on small pet care, and how to de-flea and worm yours.

 Flea, lice and mite treatment

 Though it seems like second nature to de-flea the cat and dog on a regular basis, it may not occur to all that our other furry friends require the same treatment too.
-As guinea pigs, rabbits are much smaller it’s important to use a product which is tailored to their needs and requirements.
-Xeno 450 is the perfect product as it’s efficient; treating fleas, ticks, mites and lice and has an easy to use spot on applicator.
+Like guinea pigs, rabbits are much smaller so it’s important to use a product which is tailored to their needs and requirements.
+Xeno 450 is the perfect product as it’s efficient; treating fleas, ticks, mites and lice and has an easy to use spot-on applicator.
 The sterling reviews certainly talk for themselves.

 Though it is rare for domestic rats to catch parasite, it can still happen.
 The Xenex Ultra product is designed for hamsters, degus and other small rodents.
 Remember if you have numerous pets and find one infested the likelihood of that the rest of the clan will also have picked up the freeloaders too!

 Xeno 450 is for the prevention and treatment of parasite infestations for mites, lice and ticks, in rabbits, guinea pigs, ferrets and birdsSRP £30.58 £18.96

 Start by grooming your small pet with a brush on a weekly basis – the more this is carried out at a young age the more comfortable they’ll become with it – this will allow you to remove any dirt, spot any fleas or ticks and any other skin conditions.
 Not only is grooming one of the major perks of having a pet, but it will also indicate if they have any other ailment – their fur speaks louder than words!